The propaganda model–Pressures to ‘filter’ the news

 Journalist Tom Englehart at one point documented a fairly long list of critics of the Bush/Cheney Administration who were targeted by the White House flak machine.
 The list was so long it was divided into three installments (here’s the second, and here is the third).
 What does this show?
 It shows how effectively news sources with some legitimacy can heap negative feedback on their critics, and how these filters can interact with one another (think about the advertiser and ownership filters, especially).

-More recently, the blogosphere has served as a sort of ‘instant’ flak against politicians–woe to those who deny saying something and think no one will find that video footage confirming they said it.
-Jon Stewart’s Daily Show makes a living doing this.
+More recently, social media have served as a sort of ‘instant’ flak against politicians–woe to those who deny saying something and think no one will find that video footage confirming they said it.
+Jon Stewart’s Daily Show made a living doing this.
 The most harsh form of flak occurs when critics boycott not the news shows, but the advertisers on the newscasts (you should by this point be able to grasp the potential effectiveness of that strategy, and the chill it might put on certain kinds of stories).
 So suffice it to say, stories that might threaten the powerful or offend an audience are approached more carefully than others, because of the potential for flak.

 The Cold war may be over, but anti-communist rhetoric is alive and well.
 The capitalist economic system is reflected in how commercial media operate, how their advertisers operate, and how US Foreign Policy is carried out.
-For example, politicians and news organizations will rarely if ever have flattering things to say about the leaders of leftist (socialist or communist) states, such as Fidel Castro (Cuba), Hugo Chavez (Venezuela).
+For example, politicians and news organizations will rarely if ever have flattering things to say about the leaders of leftist (socialist or communist) states, such as Fidel Castro (former leader of Cuba), Hugo Chavez (former president of Venezuela).
 But in Nigeria, where generals often rule and governments have been know to kill their own citizens, news about problems with oil production is more likely to focus on ‘terrorists.’
 Why?
 Would news organizations invite flak were they to try to cover complex political issues that suggested left-wing governments occasionally might do something right?
 Haiti’s brutal repression under the Duvaliers was barely covered, but when leftist priest Jean-Bertrand Aristide was elected president, there were questions about his political sympathies, and very little investigation when he was essentially kidnapped and sent to the Central African Republic on an unscheduled flight.
+Bottom line . . . intervention in Haiti was predictable whenever there was a leader the US Government could not control.
 Noam Chomsky suggests that US commercial news outlets systematically underreport atrocities perpetrated by right-wing governments, while covering those from the left.

 It’s instructive as well to think of the flip side of anti-communism–pro-capitalism.
 For instance, when the debate over national health insurance began after Pres.
 Obama’s election in 2008, the ‘public option’ was a part of the discussion.
 This would have been a system much like Medicare (for the elderly), or the VA (for Veterans), or TriCare (for the military)–government-administered.
 However, there was very little coverage of this option, and Pres.
 Obama made it clear early on, with very little questioning from the media, that any legislation would favor a large role for the private insurance industry.